 Newsletters aren’t hard to set up nowadays with services like Mailchimp and Tinyletter.
 Having a lead magnet (such as offering free wallpapers) is great for getting signups.

-The contents of newsletters doesn’t have to be anything long, either.
+The contents of newsletters doesn’t have to be anything long or frequent, either.
 Monthly update posts that summarize what you’ve been working on or sneak peeks can be emails.

 What do I post about my visual novel?